Cheddi Jagan International Airport: History

 In 1965 and 1968 additions were made to the airport facilities.
 Also in 1968, British West Indian Airways (BWIA) was operating direct, no change of plane Boeing 727-100 jet service to New York City via JFK Airport via intermediate stops in Port of Spain and Barbados.
-On 1 May 1969, the Atkinson Aerodrome was renamed the Timehri International Airport – "Timehri" is a Carib word for rock motifs located deep in the Guyana hinterland that pre-date the arrival of Europeans in the New World.
-The airport featured murals employing Amerindian motifs by Guyanese painter Aubrey Williams.
+On 1 May 1969, the Atkinson Aerodrome was renamed the Timehri International Airport, after ancient rock motifs in the Guyana hinterland.
+Murals in the airport, painted by Aubrey Williams, feature the designs.
 In 1971, BWIA was operating daily nonstop service to Port of Spain from the airport with Boeing 707 jetliners.
-By 1973, ALM Antillean Airlines was operating Douglas DC-9 jet service on a routing of Paramaribo - Georgetown - Port of Spain - Curacao - Kingston - Miami three times a week according to the Official Airline Guide (OAG).
+By 1973, ALM Antillean Airlines was operating Douglas DC-9 jet service on a routing of Paramaribo - Georgetown - Port of Spain - Curaçao - Kingston - Miami three times a week according to the Official Airline Guide (OAG).
 Air France was serving the airport in 1977 with round trip service flown twice weekly on a Pointe-a-Pitre - Fort-de-France - Port of Spain - Georgetown - Paramaribo - Cayenne routing operated with a Boeing 737-200.
 Pan American World Airways (Pan Am) was serving the airport in 1980 with daily one stop Boeing 707 jet service to New York JFK Airport via an intermediate stop in Port of Spain.
 In 1981, Guy-America Airways was operating nonstop Boeing 707 jet service between New York JFK Airport and Guyana three days a week.